What grades are offered by North Carolina Virtual Academy (NCVA)?

 Do you provide curriculum for special needs children?

-Depending on a child's IEP, we can tailor our curriculum to meet his or her needs.
-To discuss your child's needs with us, please contact our office, and we will put you in touch with our special education team.
+Depending on a child's Individualized Education Program, we can tailor learning to meet your student’s needs.
+To discuss your child's needs with us, please contact our office and we will put you in touch with our special education team.

 Can you accommodate the accelerated learning needs of my gifted/talented child?